smorad/um_cisc_7026/lecture_10_generative_models.typ

 *Answer:* They implicitly model the *dataset distribution* #pause
 - If the dataset contains our world, autoencoders learn the world #pause

-We will examine learning through probability and distributions #pause
+Must rethink machine learning to understand generative models #pause
+- Most lectures I try to skip/ignore probability theory #pause
-- Best way to learn generative models #pause
+- Understanding probability is necessary for generative models #pause
+  - Please try your best to pay attention! #pause

 Let us consider a dataset of dog pictures